Keeping Customers and Partners Satisfied with Jira Service Management Salesforce Integration

 Your team can connect the knowledge base in Jira Service Management with a Salesforce case in order to speed up service resolution and accuracy.

-When customers raise the same issues repeatedly, you can automate the creation of articles in Jira Service Management to proffer a solution automatically.
+When customers raise the same work item repeatedly, you can automate the creation of articles in Jira Service Management to proffer a solution automatically.
 This is the basic principle of most self-service initiatives.

 Case 7: Update the Case Priority on the Jira Ticket